mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The Burning status is the result of being hit with a flame-based attack.
 Once the initial blow has done its damage, you have to deal with the continuing heat and flames, and the parts of yourself that may be on fire. **Toughness has no effect on this damage.**

 The status should be noted with a number that indicates the amount of Physical damage the character must resist each round while the status exists.
 There are multiple ways to remove this status.
-You can spend a Major Action and roll an `Agility + Reaction (2) test`; success means the fire is out and the status is removed.
+You can spend a Major Action and roll an `Quickness + Reaction (2) test`; success means the fire is out and the status is removed.
 You can also jump into water to remove the status without a roll.

 If you gain the Wet and/or Chilled statuses, the Burning status is canceled.
 Similarly, gaining the Burning status cancels the Wet or Chilled status.